-Alan Wake is a famous Horror writer who has gone on vacation to the forest Town of Bright Falls with his wife Alice.
+Alan Wake is a famous horror writer who has gone on vacation to the forest town of Bright Falls with his wife Alice.
 For two years Alan has had crippling writers block and is starting to doubt his ability to write.
-His wife hopes that the beauty of Bright Fall will inspire Alan to start writing again.
+His wife hopes that the beauty of Bright Falls will inspire Alan to start writing again.
 After an argument with her Alan leaves the lakeside cabin they are staying at, he has not got far when he hears a scream.
 Racing back to the cabin he finds it deserted, with the back door open.
 Thinking he sees his wife submerged under the water in the lake he dives in to rescue her.
-A week later he awakes in a crashed car up in the mountains with no recollection of the past 7 days.
-Alan starts to find scattered manuscript pages where ever he goes, a manuscript that he has written but has no memory of, and which foretells the future with horrific results.
+A week later he awakes in a crashed car up in the mountains with no recollection of the past seven days.
+He starts to find scattered manuscript pages wherever he goes, a manuscript that he has written but has no memory of, and which foretells the future with horrific results.
 Every horror written down on the manuscript pages seems to come true.
 With the Police, as well as a dark evil after him Alan must find a way to rescue his wife and piece together what has happened.

 The locations in the game are mostly forest based but there is still a lot of variety.
-Saw Mills, Farms and plenty of abandoned buildings litter the levels and make the race through the woodlands more interesting.
-The game is split into 6 Episodes each usually giving you a location in the far distance to get to.
-These locations (such as a brightly lit Petrol Station or Power Station) often look deceptively close but take forever to get to, giving you a real sense of relief when you do arrive.
-The Episodes vary based on the ever twisting plot, but constant is the darkness making your flights through the woods tense, nervous affairs always heading towards the next lit area while expecting to be ambushed at any point.
+Saw mills, farms and plenty of abandoned buildings litter the levels and make the race through the woodlands more interesting.
+The game is split into six episodes, each usually giving you a location in the far distance to get to.
+These locations (such as a brightly lit petrol station or power station) often look deceptively close but take forever to get to, giving you a real sense of relief when you do arrive.
+The episodes vary based on the ever twisting plot, but constant is the darkness making your flights through the woods tense, nervous affairs always heading towards the next lit area while expecting to be ambushed at any point.

 The plot is quite good if not amazing.
-You have a real desire to see the story to it's conclusion and the voice acting is really good, especially the comic relief in the form of Alan's Agent; Barry who is hilarious but never seems like he's detracting from the creeping horror.
-Each Episode feels complete and always leaves a cliff hanger for the next Episode.
-Each Episode is between 1 and 2 hours long, so the game is a decent length.
+You have a real desire to see the story to its conclusion and the voice acting is really good, especially the comic relief in the form of Alan's agent - Barry who is hilarious but never seems like he's detracting from the creeping horror.
+Each episode feels complete and always leaves a cliffhanger for the next episode.
+Each one is between one and two hours long, so the game is a decent length.

 A fantastic horror game made even better by competently and lovingly made DLC.
 Highly recommended for any fans of horror.